 Traditional stew is made with chunks of beef but here, seitan is used instead.
 The Guinness beer broth and mashed potato topping keep it authentic.
 Despite these heavier ingredients, each serving is still under 400 calories, provides 15 grams of protein and is completely plant-based.

-Get the Vegan Guinness Stew recipe at The Plant-Powered Dietitian.
+Get the Vegan Guinness Stew recipe and nutrition info from The Plant-Powered Dietitian.

 6. Slow-Cooker Chicken Chile Verde Stew